The term “FOMO” stands for “fear of missing out.” It’s the fear of missing out on opportunities if you don’t act upon them now.

-Images and videos work extremely well when you want to create an impact on your audience.
+Images and videos work extremely well on landing pages and social media platforms when you want to create an impact on your target audience.
 They can, therefore, be used in FOMO marketing as well.

 Strong visuals can instill FOMO in your audience.
-However, you must ensure that the visuals are designed well and the elements that create FOMO are highlighted well.
+However, you must ensure that the visuals are designed well and the elements that create FOMO are highlighted well in the sales pitch.